 If you have thin hair, it’s also a good addition to the recipe.
 Try Now Foods Castor Oil.

 You don’t have to use all the oils above.
 One is more than fine.

 Tea tree oil is an essential oil, which can be used as a mild antimicrobial.
-It is also effective if you have dandruff and itchy scalp.
-You can purchase it HERE.
+It is also effective if you have dandruff and an itchy scalp.
+Try Sun Organic Tea Tree Essential Oil.

-Peppermint oil has medicinal benefits, contains menthol and is an antifungal and antiseptic agent, which can also be used as a mild antimicrobial.
-You can purchase it HERE.
+Peppermint oil has medicinal benefits, contains menthol, and is an antifungal and antiseptic agent, which can also be used as a mild antimicrobial.
+Try Now Peppermint Essential Oil.

 Vitamin E oil contains antioxidants, which can extend the shelf life of your gel to a certain extent by removing free radicals and preventing the gel from going rancid.
-You can purchase it HERE.
+Try Sundown Naturals Vitamin E Oil.

 Using a combination of several ingredients above and in the previous article HERE, you can create your own gel, which should last up to 2 – 3 weeks when stored in the fridge.

 If you would like to keep it for longer, have a look at the stronger preservatives below: